qasten-dev/website/README.md

 ### Before deploying a change

-- Make sure to preview the prod build locally with `pnpm build` and `pnpm preview`.
+- Make sure to preview the prod build locally with `pnpm build && pnpm preview`.
 - Make sure to test responsivity on mobile.

 ### How to add a blog post